code-philia/arc-bench/README.md

   -> application, logs, raw results, and HTML report are exported
 ```

-The recommended command performs all steps in one isolated container.
-Start
+The recommended ARC baseline command performs all steps in one isolated
-with `demo-smoke` for a small smoke test before running the larger benchmark
+container.
+The examples below use `bookstack`; replace it with another benchmark
-apps.
+app name as needed.

 If you add or modify `arc-bench/`, `apps.config.json`, `scripts/`, or
 `docker/entrypoint.sh`, rebuild the image before running the container again.